Sometimes in life we just have to get away...

 Things that I find especially interesting:

-I find many times, no matter what the city, state, or country, I will gravitate to the same “Type” of places.
+I find many times, I gravitate to the same “Type” of places.
 In these links, you will find a combination of the stories and photos from these places, based on type.

-National parks are by far my favorite destinations.
-And I have even watched the Ken Burn series, “National Parks” until I have it about memorized.
+National parks are by far some of my favorite destinations.
+I visit them as often as possible and I have watched the Ken Burn series, “National Parks” until I have it almost memorized.
+They truly were “America’s best idea”.

-This link includes all lands in the NPS, currently, that is right around 400 locations.
-Which includes the parks, monuments, battlefields, recreation areas and wilderness areas.
+This link includes all lands in the NPS, currently, which is right around 400 locations.
+Including parks, monuments, battlefields, recreation areas, and wilderness areas.

-Some allow overnight stays, others are a day visit or a drive through.
-I try to photograph the visitors’ centers when open, as I find they are an excellent source of information about the area.
-Sometimes I will camp, hike the trails and wildlife watching.
-And other times I just see what I can.
+Some of them allow overnight stays, while others only allow day visits or drive-through.
+My ultimate goal is always to capture the landscape and wildlife, however, I also try to photograph the visitors’ centers when open, as I find them to be an excellent source of information about the area.
 It all varies, based on circumstances, timing, and weather.

 “Look for the clock” that is what I say, each time we drive into a little town.
-Because most of the time the city court house has a clock on a tower.
+Because most of the time the city courthouse has a clock on a tower.
 Seems like they are peering over the city like a watchman.
 However, this does tend to make them easy to see and to find the center of town and usually the historic area.
-After visiting the extremely ornate ones in Texas, I became hooked on the buildings themselves.
+And after visiting the extremely ornate ones in Texas, I became hooked on the buildings themselves.
 So now it is a category all unto itself.

-This one started with St. Augustine.
-Growing up the Castello di San Marco, in St. Augustine, was a staple on my trips to the beach.
-As kids, we loved running around it pretending that we were soldiers or seeing if we could fit in the very small beds or through the tiny opening into the powder room.
+My love of forts goes back to my childhood and summer days in St. Augustine.
+While growing up the Castello di San Marco, in St. Augustine, was a staple stop on our family trips to the beach.
+All of us kids would run around it pretending that we were soldiers or seeing if we could fit in the very small beds or through the tiny opening into the powder room.
+And some of my favorite childhood memories are playing on the lawn waiting for the Easter parade to start.

-As I became an adult, I understood it more and detested the idea of forts and war.
-But as with everything in life they have their purpose.
-And these old forts are history.
-We should study them, cherish them.
-They have survived for centuries.
+Years later, I came to understand the history and need for them.
+I also came to detest the idea of forts and war in general.
+But as with everything in life, I also know they have their purpose.
+And after all these old forts hold centuries of history and were essential in shaping what our lives were to become.
+In these forts, we can get a sense of where we came from, and a better appreciation for what our ancestors went through.
+We should study them and cherish them.
 Men and women gave their lives protecting them.
-They have a purpose in the pure architecture of them, but also much value in that they were essential in shaping what our lives were to become.
-In these forts, we can get a sense of where we came from, and a better appreciation for what our ancestors went through.

 What isn’t in a museum?
-I have seen everything from shoes to a rock from the moon.
-So much knowledge, history, and just outright quirkiness.
-Gotta love museums!
-And Art Galleries for an artist, well that’s just a given.
+During my years of traveling around, I have seen everything from shoes worn in the “Wizard of Oz” to a rock from the moon.
+Gotta love museums, there is so much knowledge, history, and just outright quirkiness.
+And the lure of art galleries for an artist is just a given.